Kek5chen/syrillian/README.md

 ---

-**Syrillian Engine**: Building the backbone of your next great 3D experience.
+Syrillian Engine ❤️ Building the backbone of your next great 3D experience.